kubernetes/enhancements/keps/sig-node/693-topology-manager/README.md

 ###### How can an operator determine if the feature is in use by workloads?

+The operator can look at `topology_manager_admission_requests_total` and `topology_manager_admission_errors_total` metrics to determine if topology manager is performing its admission check.
-Inspect the kubelet configuration of the nodes: check feature gates and the policies or policies configured.
+In addition to that, kubelet configuration of the nodes can be inspected to check feature gates and the policies configured.

 ###### How can someone using this feature know that it is working for their instance?